epics-modules/lua/docs/libraries/database-library.md

 Functions which would return a status code, like dbFindRecord, will instead return a boolean representing success or failure (true or false respectively).
-Where a DBENTRY pointer is required as a parameter, instead instances of the dbentry class will be used, created with the aforementioned db.entry function.
+Where a DBENTRY pointer is required as a parameter, instead instances of the dbentry object will be used, created with the aforementioned db.entry function.

 * getNRecordTypes
 * findRecordType